prashulstha/NvrHooD/README.md

 University of Iowa, Hackathon 2018 Project - Prashul Shrestha, Amit Gyawali, Pawan Dhungana

-About: NvrHood - an Android Mobile Application that uses Google Map Api to Track User's Location and share them with thier friends.
-Users can use toggle to enable thier location sharing or browse online users.
+About: NvrHood - an Android Mobile Application that allows people to add thier interest and hobbies to the app.
+The app uses Google Map Api to Track User's Location and share them with thier friends.
+Users can use toggle to enable thier location sharing and see online people and thier interests.

 Integration: Google Maps Api,
              Google Places SDK,